bkil/gemiweb0/doc/js-choices.md

 ### Automatic ToNumber conversion

 * Verdict: partial
-* Restriction: only allowed to get seconds from a Date
+* Restriction: only allowed to get milliseconds from a Date for certain operators detailed in the Date section
 * Reason: potential for bugs outweighs ergonomic benefits in most common code
 * Drawbacks: can often cause bugs if working on values of unforeseen types
 * Incidence rate: low